BlacRyu/Questie-Epoch/README.md

 ## 🎯 Major Database Expansion
 **1,346 Epoch Quests!**
-- The Epoch quest database has grown from 560 quests with broken/missing data to 1,346 quests (140% increase!)
+- The Epoch quest database has grown to 1,346 custom epoch quests!
-- Processed 1,153 community submissions from GitHub.
+- Processed well over a thousand community submissions from GitHub.
 Thank you to everyone who has and is continuing to submit!
 - **Top Contributors:**
   1. BluePiru - 68 submissions 🥇
   2. Lightshard86 - 63 submissions 🥈